overblog/GraphQLBundle/docs/annotations/index.md

 {
 }
 ```
-If you use mutations, you need a RootMutation aswell.
+If you use mutations, you need a `RootMutation` type as well.
 ## Annotations reference
 - [Annotations reference](annotations-reference.md)